Hector Carreon: Career

 While working at the studio, Carreon became a close friend with Manuel Calderon, later to start collaborating making music.
 Related to music business, Carreon started developing marketing and digital marketing skills that helped reach larger audiences in the upcoming projects and led to the founding of Carzuga, which was in charge of the marketing aspects of The Chamanas.

 The Chamanas

 In 2015 their first album, Once Once, won Best Pop Album at the Independent Music Awards (IMAS) in Mexico.

 Portugal.
 The Man, the American rock band, invited The Chamanas to do the Spanish version of their single "Purple Yellow Red and Blue".
 Carreon adapted the lyrics and it is one of the band’s most noteworthy songs.

 In 2016 The Chamanas were nominated for a Latin Grammy as Best New Artist.

-In 2017 Carreon composed the songs for The Chamana’s second album NEA which is dedicated to his mother and brother who recently passed away.
+In 2017 Carreon composed the songs for The Chamana’s second album NEA which is dedicated to his mother and brother who recently died.
 The songs "Masunea" and "Puerta" talk about death, love, longing, and unity.

 He also composed the song "Everything At Your Feet" with EDM project Odesza.